Top Load vs Front Load Washers

 From the early days of hand-cranked machines to the high-tech and energy-efficient devices available now, washing machines have become essential to every household.
 Today, choosing the best for your needs not only relies on the machine's efficiency, but you must also decide between a top loader and a front loader washing machine.

-What are Top Loader Washing Machines?
+Top Loader Washing Machines

-What are Front Loader Washing Machines?
+What are Front Loaders?

-One of the major pros of front loader washing machines is they are more energy efficient than top loaders.
+One of the major pros of front loader washing machines is that they are more energy efficient than top loaders.
 They use less water and less energy during the wash cycle, which can result in lower water and electricity bills.
-Additionally, front-loader washing machines are typically more effective at cleaning clothes than top loaders, thanks to their tumbling action.
+Additionally, front-loader washing machines are more effective at cleaning clothes than top loaders, thanks to their tumbling action.

 Top Loader Washing Machines: Pros & Cons